knative/eventing/docs/broker/filtering.md

 Cannot be specified with the SourceAndType field.

-_This example assumes the repository name is available as a CloudEvent extension with name `repository`._
+_This example assumes the repository name is available as a CloudEvents extension with name `repository`._

 _The `>` syntax is a standard yaml multiline string._